jonathancaleb/enoflow/CONTRIBUTING.md

 ### Installing dependencies

-With bun installed on your machine, the next step would be to install the dependencies that Enoflow relies upon to work, to do this, run the following command:
+With bun installed on your machine, the next step would be to install the dependencies that Noodle relies upon to work, to do this, run the following command:

 ```bash
 bun install